Suzuki Swace Review & Prices

 Space is good, too: there’s more legroom than most alternatives, and while headroom isn’t quite as generous there’s room for three children to sit comfortably side-by-side, and three adults can stand short journeys without arguments.

 The story is largely the same regarding the Swace’s boot.
-Yes, it’s ahead of alternatives such as the Renault Megane Sport Tourer, but it’s smaller than cars such as the huge Skoda Octavia Estate.
+Yes, it’s ahead of alternatives such as the Focus or VW Golf, but it’s smaller than the huge Skoda Octavia Estate.
 On the upside, you can store the parcel shelf under the false boot floor and a mountain bike fits easily once you fold the seats.

-There are two trim levels available, SZ-T and SZ5, both of which are well kitted out.
-SZ-T models come with 16-inch alloy wheels, automatic LED headlights with automatic full beam, an 8-inch touchscreen infotainment system with Apple CarPlay and Android Auto connectivity, plus lane-keep assist and a pre-collision safety system.
+There are two trim levels available, SZ-T and SZ5, both of which are well kitted-out.
+SZ-T models come with 16-inch alloy wheels, automatic LED headlights with automatic full beam, an 8.0-inch touchscreen infotainment system with Apple CarPlay and Android Auto connectivity, plus lane-keep assist and a pre-collision safety system.

 Both cars also have radar-guided cruise control, lane-departure warning, road sign assist, automatic door locking and tyre-pressure monitoring.